laurmertea/coffee-machine-python-developer/README.md

 ### Stage 4: Action!
 Upgrade your knowledge of functions – set the machine to perform three basic actions: collect the money, renew the supplies, and serve the coffee.

+### Stage 5: On a coffee loop
+Program the machine to display on the screen the amount of supplies left.
+Set the main loop: now the menu keeps updating until you enter “exit”.